Kimberly Schildbach Therapy

 Repairing Trust After Betrayal

-If betrayal has occurred, including infidelity, I guide conversations so the injured partner can express their pain fully, while the other partner learns to take responsibility and show genuine understanding.
+If betrayal has occurred, including infidelity, I guide conversations so the injured partner can express their pain fully, while the other partner learns to take emotional responsibility and show genuine understanding.
 This creates space for processing grief, rebuilding trust, and beginning to reconnect in a meaningful way.

 Frequently Asked Questions About Couples Therapy in Quincy, Massachusetts